edamamet/nimi-dots/README.md

 </details>
 </details>

-the dotfile manager doesn't really matter, just make sure to [ignore the same files](https://github.com/edamamet/nimi-dots/blob/master/.stow-local-ignore).
+the package you use for dotfile management doesn't really matter, just make sure to [ignore the same files](https://github.com/edamamet/nimi-dots/blob/master/.stow-local-ignore).

 navigate to your ~/dotfiles directory

-> the folder doesn't have to be "dotfiles", it just has to be at the root. if you decide not to use root, add the `-t $HOME` argument to the stow command
+> the folder doesn't have to be "dotfiles", it just has to be at the root. if you decide not to place it at root, add the `-t $HOME` argument to the stow command

 ```
 # ~/dotfiles